Were You Involved In a San Bernardino Disability Discrimination?

 Disabilities can be either long-term or short term as long as they are sufficiently serious.
-California’s Fair Employment and Housing Act defines disability as any physical or mental condition that limits one or more major life activities.
-Major life activity” is broadly defined to include basic physical, mental, and social activities such as walking, standing, bending, lifting, performing other manual tasks, seeing, hearing, talking, reading, and learning.
+California’s Fair Employment and Housing Act define disability as any physical or mental condition that limits one or more major life activities.
+Major life activity” is broadly defined to include a basic physical, mental, and social activities such as walking, standing, bending, lifting, performing other manual tasks, seeing, hearing, talking, reading, and learning.
 Some common examples of conditions recognized as disabilities include:

 Where an employee is capable of performing his job but needs reasonable accommodations, it is unlawful for an employer to refuse to provide these accommodations and then fire or punish the employee for failure to perform.
 A non-exhaustive list of possible accommodations includes:

 When an employer becomes aware of the need for accommodation, it is required to engage in a “good faith interactive process” with the employee to discuss potential accommodations.
 The employer is expected to review and understand the employee’s restrictions, compare them to the employee’s job or other jobs available, and determine how to accommodate those restrictions.
 An employer that either does not engage in the interactive process or engages in an insufficient interactive process may be held to violate the law.

 If you have been discriminated against based on disability or denied reasonable accommodations, our San Bernardino disability discrimination lawyers can assist you.
 Call us at (909) 551-4455 or fill out the contact form on this page to find out more about how we can help.